 1. have served one term as a member of the Board of Directors.

 C. Eligibility for Directors.
 To be eligible for the office of a Director, a member shall be an active certified or active recertified member of the Association.

 D. Limitations on Eligibility.
 A member shall not hold any office in this Association while serving as an officer or board member of the AANA.
 In the event that an officer or member of the Board of Directors of this Association accepts a position in the AANA the term of office held in this Association shall automatically be vacated.

 Section 3.
 Terms of Office.

-Officers shall be elected annually by mail ballot or electronic transmission, and all officers shall assume their duties at the close of the Annual Fall meeting.
+Officers shall be elected annually by mail ballot or electronic transmission, and all officers shall assume their duties on October 1.